AsadiAhmad/Kong-API-Gateway/README.md

     app.run(debug=True, host='0.0.0.0',port=5000)

 ```
-When you type ```bash http://yourip:5000/``` into your browser's address bar and hit enter, you will see that the service is running successfully.
+When you type ``` http://yourip:5000/``` into your browser's address bar and hit enter, you will see that the service is running successfully.

 ![Local Image](/images/IP-restriction/service-runnig.JPG)
 *your service is running on port 5000 on your local IP*
 ## Step 4: Primary settings
 ### Step4-1: Adding your service in Kong
- type ```bash http://yourip:8002/``` into your browser's address bar and hit enter, you will see the Kong Manager OSS on your browser.
+ type ``` http://yourip:8002/``` into your browser's address bar and hit enter, you will see the Kong Manager OSS on your browser.
  click on Gateway Services on the menu.
  add your service information and hit save button.